 The Margaret M. Bridwell Art Library, located on the main floor of Schneider Hall, contains the University’s research collection in art, design and architectural history.
-The Art Library has more than 93,000 volumes, subscribes to over 300 domestic and foreign journals and museum bulletins, has hundreds of videos and DVDs, and provides access to the major electronic and print indexes.
-The collection also includes artists books, works of art in book or book-like form, produced in small editions, whose content concerns more than just words.
+The Art Library holds more than 93,000 volumes, subscribes to over 300 domestic and foreign journals and museum bulletins, has hundreds of videos and DVDs, provides access to the major indexes, and is actively building a strong collection of artists' books.

 - To provide collections and scholarly electronic resources that support the teaching and research programs of the Department of Fine Arts